 - Lay out 4 sheets of heavy-duty aluminim foil, 18-inches wide, by 18-inches long.
 Generously mist each foil sheet with nonstick cooking spray.

 - Divide the cut pieces of potatoes among the foil wraps.
-Distribute the green beans, sliced shallots, and garlic, between the 4 pieces of foil.
+Distribute 1 pound green beans, 1 sliced shallots, and 4-5 garlic cloves, between the 4 pieces of foil.

-- Sprinkle fennel seed over each dinner, add salt and pepper.
+- Sprinkle 1 teaspoon fennel seed over each dinner, add salt and pepper.
 Drizzle with olive oil.

-- To make the foil pockets: Pull up the ends of the long sides, hold evenly together and fold down at least 3 times, crimping well to prevent leaking.
+- Pull up the ends of the long sides, hold evenly together and fold down at least 3 times, crimping well to prevent leaking.
 Then fold up the other ends the same way, folding at least 3 times then pressing to seal well.
 You want to make sure you have a good seal if you're cooking on the grill or on top of charcoal because with these methods, you should turn the dinners over at least once for even cooking.

-- To cook in oven- Place on middle rack and cook for 30-45 minutes.
+- Place on middle rack and cook for 30-45 minutes.
 Check potatoes after 30 minutes to determine if additional time is needed.

-- To cook on grill- Turn on grill and let it get nice and hot.
+- Turn on grill and let it get nice and hot.
 Place packets on grill for 10-15 minutes.
 Flip packets over and grill another 10-15 minutes.
 Check potatoes and if more time is needed, cook and additiona 5-10 minutes.

-- To cook on coals- Be sure to be in a well-ventilated area OUTSIDE when using coals.
+- Be sure to be in a well-ventilated area OUTSIDE when using coals.
 Light 15-20 coals and let them burn until they're white.
 Place packets on top and cook for 15-20 minutes.
 Flip over and cook another 15-20 minutes.

 Recipe adapted from Foiled!
 Easy, Tasty, Tin Foil Meals